ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 especially useful since different projects might require different versions of OCaml.

-The best way to install OCaml is with opam, OCaml's pacakge manager.
+The best way to install OCaml is with opam, OCaml's package manager.

 ### Installing opam